 All previous annual updates have been released in the second half of the year.
 For example, Windows 11 22H2 was released on 20th September 2022, and Windows 10 22H2 was released on 18th November 2022.
 Based on this, we can expect that Windows 11 23H2 will be released in the second half of 2023.
-More precisely, there are rumors that it might be released in September or October 2023.
+That being said, Windows 11 23H2 has been made publically available on 31st October 2023.

 Windows 11 will continue to have an annual feature update cadence, with a new version released in the second half of the calendar year.Microsoft